What you will study

 You will learn the value of moving away from your desk and ‘stepping out into the world’ to involve potential users in your early design ideas for interactive products.
-It is all too easy to assume that other people think, feel and behave in the same way as we, the designer or developer, do.
+It is all too easy to assume that others think, feel and behave in the same way as we, the designer or developer, do.
 It is essential to take into account the diversity among users and their different perspectives and getting their feedback will help you to avoid any errors and misunderstandings that you may not have thought of.
 Involving users in the process is vital to creating great products and makes good business sense: after all, who wants to buy a bad product?

-Through hands-on activities you will work through the design process on a project of your own choosing (with our guidance) as part of the tutor-marked assignments (TMAs).
+With our guidance, through hands-on activities you’ll work through the design process on a project of your choice.
+This will include hands-on activities and form part of the tutor-marked assignments (TMAs).
 Each TMA addresses one stage in the design life-cycle.
 By the end of the module you will have practical experience of the full life-cycle through your own project.
-You will develop skills that will be important to you in a variety of employment settings – whether working as a developer as part of a large software development team, as a partner in a small start-up, or in some other role involved in the managing of, or decision making around interactive products that will be used by people.
 You will acquire practical skills that will equip you with the tools you need to analyse, design and evaluate interactive products.
+You will develop skills that will be important to you in a variety of employment settings – whether working as a developer as part of a large software development team, as a partner in a small start-up, or in some other role involved in the managing of, or decision making around interactive products that will be used by others.

-The module is organised in four blocks and uses the international best-selling book Interaction Design: Beyond Human-Computer Interaction as a reference text:
+The module uses the international best-selling book Interaction Design: Beyond Human-Computer Interaction as a reference text and is organised in four blocks:

 Block 1 – Introduction and overview